IOTEROP/IOWA/Evaluation_SDK_Samples/01-baseline_client/README.md

 ![Client registered](../../.images/baseline_client.jpg)

->  We are using IoTerop's [Connecticut test server](https://iowa-server.ioterop.com/device).
+>  We are using IoTerop's [CONNECTicut](https://iowa-server.ioterop.com/) testing server..
 The procedures are similar using other Servers.

 Two LwM2M Objects are visible to the LwM2M Server: the Server Object (ID: 1) configuring parameters associated to the LwM2M Server, and the Device Object (ID: 3) describing the device.

-From Here, you can perform Discover, Read, and Write-Attributes operations, or set Observations on the Objects, Object Instances, and Resources.
+From here, you can perform Discover, Read, and Write-Attributes operations, or set Observations on the Objects, Object Instances, and Resources.
 You can perform Write operations on some of the Server Object's Resources.

 You can also perform an Execute operation on the Reboot Resource of the Device Object (URI: /3/0/4).
 Note that will make *baseline_client* exit.